 Elmedia is a very easy-going Mac AAC player that, in addition to being user-friendly and simple, has a variety of handy settings.
 It offers virtual speakers for headphones to help improve your headphone experience by making the sound similar to that from loudspeakers, with each ear hearing both channels.
 There is a graphic 10-band equalizer for the most flexible shaping of sound.
 For simpler sound adjustment, there are popular presets like Large Hall, Party, etc., and of course you can create your own custom presets.

 1. Download Elmedia.
 Get the latest version of Elmedia Media Player and enjoy all media, no matter the format.

-- Add AAC music/video files in player
+2. Add AAC music/video files to the player

-- Elmedia offers several ways to add files to it:
+Elmedia offers several ways to add files to it:

 If you are looking for a fantastic acoustic experience, Elmedia Player is the top choice, because it can not only play AAC music, but also movies with AAC soundtracks.

 The AAC extension stands for “Advanced Audio Coding” and is associated with an audio container format for compressed audio.
 AAC is the default encoding method for music files, used by Apple iTunes and the iTunes Store.

 This file type boasts several improvements as compared to its predecessors (e.g. higher coding efficiency and a simpler filterbank), delivering better sound quality at the same bitrate.
 It is standardized by ISO and IEC for MPEG-2 and MPEG-4 video streams.
 AAC supports 48 audio channels and up to 96 kHz frequency.
 In terms of file size, an AAC file is considerably smaller than an MP3 file.

 AAC is compatible with Windows, Mac, Android, iPhone, iPod, iPad, PlayStation, etc.